GENERAL INFORMATION: 503-823-7404

 1120 SW Fifth Ave, Suite 600, Portland, OR 97204

-Upon completion, the Interpretive Center will showcase large doors than can enclose the space for classes or meetings, or be left open for public access to the visual displays.
-(December 2013 photo)
+Upon completion, the Visitor's Center will showcase large doors than can enclose the space for classes or meetings, or be left open for public access to the visual displays.
+(May 2014 photo)

 The House was strategically built on the hill to the southwest of the parking area to provide the caretaker with exceptional views over the entire park to enhance security.
 (December 2013 photo)